candacemonster/journal-for-wellbeing/_posts/2025-06-30-prompt-whats-still-here.md

 Healing isn’t always dramatic.
 Sometimes it’s as quiet as realizing: *this never left.*

-Rather than scanning for what’s missing, pause to notice what remained:
+Rather than scanning for what’s missing, try pausing to notice what’s remained:

 - The person who still checks in
 - The path you keep walking
 - A phrase you always return to